Skip to Content

 (617) 879-7760 x2

 Cindy Ryan is a Licensed Mental Health Counselor (LMHC) and expressive arts therapist.
 Cindy holds a Masters in Counseling from Lesley University, Cambridge, MA. an advanced degree in Graphic Design from Basel School of Design in Switzerland, and a BA in Fine Arts, minor in Political Science from Wesleyan University in Middletown, CT.
-Cindy runs a private practice and sees clients virtually; she also meets with students in person at MassArt’s Counseling and Wellness Center.
+Cindy runs a private practice and sees clients virtually; she also meets with students in person at MassArt’s Counseling Center.
 Cindy takes a ‘person-centered’ approach to counseling and likes to combine strength-based, psychodynamic and cognitive techniques so that her clients can benefit from new strategies and insights.
 Her past experience includes working with people dealing with medical trauma, grief and loss, as well as anxiety and depression.
 In her free time, Cindy is a gardener, bee-keeper and fine-artist.

 image description